Algorithmic Computability and Approximability of Capacity-Achieving Input Distributions: System Model and Blahut-Arimoto Algorithm

-On the other hand, for the optimizer, i.e., the optimal input distribution, a stop criterion has not been given in \cite{Arimoto-1972-Algorithm,Blahut-1972-Computation,Csiszar-1974-ComputationRateDistortion}, i.e., we cannot control when the algorithm should stop for a given maximum tolerable error.
+On the other hand, although it has been studied in \cite{Arimoto-1972-Algorithm,Blahut-1972-Computation,Csiszar-1974-ComputationRateDistortion}, a stopping criterion for the optimizer, i.e., the optimal input distribution, has not been given in \cite{Arimoto-1972-Algorithm,Blahut-1972-Computation,Csiszar-1974-ComputationRateDistortion}, i.e., we cannot control when the algorithm should stop for a given maximum tolerable error.
 Such a stopping criterion could similarly be defined, e.g., when

-with $p_*\in\Popt(W)$ a capacity-achieving input distribution is satisfied and further a computable upper bound for the speed of convergence is given.
-Surprisingly, to date such a stopping criterion has not been found.
+is satisfied with $p_*\in\Popt(W)$ a capacity-achieving input distribution and further a computable upper bound for the speed of convergence is given.
+Surprisingly, to date such a stopping criterion has not been found although it has been studied extensively and further has played a crucial role in various patents such as \cite{ungerboeck2011Huffmanshaping} and \cite{zeitler2013relay}.
 In particular, our results even show that such a stopping criterion cannot exist!
 We will come back to this issue in more detail in the following subsection.
+We will also show that the optimization over possible starting points, i.e., the computable choice of a suitable starting point for the iterating algorithm depending on the input channel $W$ does not yield a solution, i.e., a computable stopping criterion such as \eqref{eq:A}.

-In fact, both seminal papers \cite{Arimoto-1972-Algorithm} and \cite{Blahut-1972-Computation} do not only aim at computing the capacity, but also propose an algorithm for the computation of a sequence of input distributions $p_n\in\sP(\sX)$ and study the convergence to a maximum $p_*\in\Popt(W)$ for a fixed channel $W$, i.e.,
+In fact, both seminal papers \cite{Blahut-1972-Computation} and \cite{Arimoto-1972-Algorithm} do not only aim at computing the capacity, but also propose an algorithm for the computation of a sequence of input distributions $p_n\in\sP(\sX)$ and study the convergence to a maximum $p_*\in\Popt(W)$ for a fixed channel $W$, i.e.,

-They state that a suitable subsequence $(p_{n_l})_{l\in\N}$ converges to an optimizer, but without providing a stopping criterion.
-That this is problematic has been realized afterwards by Csisz\'ar who explicitly states in \cite{Csiszar-1974-ComputationRateDistortion} that there is no stopping criterion for the computation of the optimizer.